Singapore Polytechnic

 Singapore Polytechnic (SP) is a post-secondary education institution and statutory board under the purview of the Ministry of Education in Singapore.

 Established in 1954, SP is the first and oldest polytechnic in Singapore, and is renowned for its engineering programmes.
+Its first site at Prince Edward Road was vacated by 1978; SP is now based at Dover, Singapore, and is currently the largest Polytechnic in Singapore.